dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

-## UPDATES: part 16 Hyper-scaling of processes 450/25 and 480/25: REFACTOR SSH 4 -- Phase2: resurrection_registry (Phase2a), resurrection_monitor (Phase2a), and resurrection_gatekeeper (Phase2b) and patches 1-4
+## UPDATES: part 16 Hyper-scaling of processes 450/25 and 480/25: REFACTOR SSH 4 -- Phase2: resurrection_registry (Phase2a), resurrection_monitor (Phase2a), and resurrection_gatekeeper (Phase2b) AND patch 1 for registry success fingerprint AND patches 2-4 for improved ghost heuristics in resurrection_monitor

 This is currently undergoing testing.
 May have to increase the sample_probability to catch swap statistics for more than the current 10% of the processes.
 This is expensive in terms of CPU and execution time and will only be increased temporarily to troubleshoot ghost failures, if required.